-Stellus Capital Investment Corporation (SCM) CEO Robert Ladd on Q1 2020 Results - Earnings Call Transcript

 Paul Johnson

 Hey, guys.
 Good morning.
 Thanks for taking my questions.
 I had another question on a credit facility that you mentioned, it was about $10 million remaining capacity there.
-I'm curious, I mean with all of that currently available to be drawn by the company or are there any sort of borrow restrictions that restrict any sort of availability there?
+I'm curious, I mean is all of that currently available to be drawn by the company or are there any sort of borrower restrictions that restrict any sort of availability there?

 Robert Ladd

 Yeah.
 Good morning, Paul.
-So of quarter end that was the case of $10 million of capacity, all that could be drawn currently as of yesterday the facility at $15 million of availability and all of that could be dropped.
+As of quarter end that was the case of $10 million of capacity, all that could be drawn currently as of yesterday the facility at $15 million of availability and all of that could be drawn.
 We're really - we're well and comfortably in compliance with all of our covenants with the bank and have - as well as the borrowing base.

 Paul Johnson

 Okay.
-And how much of the cash that was available as of 3/31 [ph] of $35 million and how much of that is also available for your use or how much is actually in SBIC subsidiary or something like that?
+And how much of the cash that was available as of 3/31 the $35 million and how much of that is also available for your use or how much is actually in SBIC subsidiary or something like that?

 Robert Ladd

 Yes.
-So I think, Todd should correct me, but I want to say roughly of the $35 million, $15 of that cash at 3/31 is in the SBIC subsidiary, so I think that’s right Todd?
+So I think, Todd should correct me, but I want to say roughly of the $35 million, $15 million of that cash at 3/31 is in the SBIC subsidiary, so I think that’s right Todd?

 Todd Huskinson